-What distinguishes matcha tea is it appears as a green powder, which certain types of green tea leaves are steamed, rolled, then dried and ground into a powder.
-It is this technique perfected by Uji tea growers over centuries that renders a rich vibrant green colour, unlike other green teas.
+What distinguishes matcha tea, is it appears as a green powder, which certain types of green tea leaves are steamed, rolled, then dried and ground into a powder.
+This technique perfected by Uji tea growers over centuries, renders a rich vibrant green colour, unlike other green teas.
 One whips up the matcha tea in the tea brewing process.

 Tea fields were established in the Uji area 1185-1333, after monk Myoe introduced seeds to villagers from a trip in China.
 Tea leaf steaming, curing and grinding dried leaves into its brilliant green powder, was introduced by Nagatani Soen during the Edo era.